JudahL/jl-inject/README.md

 # jl-inject

-A simple dependency injection framework for JavaScript by Judah Lucas.
+A lightweight dependency injection framework for JavaScript by Judah Lucas.